viclafouch/viclafouch/README.md

   <a href="https://www.linkedin.com/in/victordelafouchardiere">Linkedin</a>
 </p>

 I'm a __frontend developer__ and __technical writer__ based in __France__.
-I love to teach web development and all kinds of other things online and I'm ready for discussions and making new projects, write blogs on Dev.to etc.
+I love teaching web development and all kinds of other things online and I'm ready for discussions and making new projects, write blogs on Dev.to etc.

 * 💼 Currently working at [Seald](https://www.seald.io) <br/>
 * 🔖 Discover my [Curriculum Vitae](https://www.victor-de-la-fouchardiere.fr/pdf/CV-Victor-de-la-Fouchardiere.pdf)<br/>